webplumbr/webplumbr.github.io/index.md

 # The Where

-I enjoy large scale web architecture related challenges, automating tasks, analysing and interpreting data.
-Engaging and talking to end-users on how they use the product offers vital clue on how the product is being perceived outside of the foundry (i.e. development team).
-Understanding this helps in prioritising product issues and help improve product offering and visibility.
-I can see myself heading along solution architecture or product management side.
+I enjoy large scale web architecture related challenges, automating tasks, analysing and interpreting data, interacting with end-users and story-boarding product features/requirements.
+I can see myself heading along solution architecture or product management side on the long run.

 # Contact